Bravasaurus

 Bravasaurus (meaning Laguna Brava lizard) is a genus of titanosaurian sauropod dinosaur from the Late Cretaceous Ciénaga del Río Huaco Formation of La Rioja, Argentina.
 It contains one species, Bravasaurus arreirosorum.

 Etymology

 The generic name Bravasaurus is derived from the Laguna Brava National Park in Argentina.
-The specific name refers to the people, the arreiros or drivers in Spanish, who carried cattle through the Andes in the 19th century.
+The specific name refers to the people, the arriero or drivers in Spanish, who carried cattle through the Andes in the 19th century.

 Description

 Bravasaurus was roughly 7 m long and weighed nearly 2.9 MT.
 It is known from the holotype CRILAR-Pv 612, which consists of the right quadrate and quadratojugal, four cervical, five dorsal, and three caudal vertebrae, few dorsal ribs, three haemal arches, the left humerus, a fragmentary ulna, the metacarpal IV, a partial left ilium with sacral ribs, the right pubis, a partial ischium, the left femur, and both fibulae, and the paratype CRILAR-Pv 613, which consists of an isolated tooth, the right ilium, the right femur, and dorsal ribs.